zhouyl/flowblade/docs/components/feedback/skeleton.md

 | `lines` | `int\|null` | `3` | Number of lines for text type |
 | `animate` | `bool` | `true` | Whether to animate with pulse effect |
 | `rounded` | `bool` | `true` | Whether to use rounded corners |

+### Style Props

+Skeleton supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Types